Leica V-LUX 3 vs Panasonic G7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica V-LUX 3 and Panasonic Lumix DMC-G7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the V-LUX 3 does not offer wifi capability.
+In contrast, the V-LUX 3 does not provide wifi capability.

-Both the V-LUX 3 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the V-LUX 3 and the G7 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 3 was replaced by the Leica V-LUX 4, while the G7 was followed by the Panasonic G85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX 3 and the Panasonic G7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.